tylerd/HOL-ScalingWindowsAzureWebSites/HOL.md

 1. Open **Visual Studio Express 2012 for Web** and open the **AssetsWebSite** solution located in the **Source\Assets\AssetsWebSite\** folder of this lab.

-1. Open the view **Index** under the **Views** folder.
-As you can see in the code, this view displays some Images/ and a video using a HTML5 player.
+1. Open the view **Index** under the **Views\Home** folder.
+As you can see in the code, this view displays some images and a video using a HTML5 player.
 These assets are located within your application and will be deployed with your site in the specified region.

-1. Right-click the **Content** folder and select **Open folder in Windows Explorer**.
+1. Right-click the **Content** folder and select **Open folder in File Explorer**.
 Take note of the path of the folder.

 1. Using a Web browser, download https://github.com/downloads/WindowsAzure/azure-sdk-downloads/AzCopy.zip.
 The **AzCopy** is a tool that allows you to upload files to a blob container.
 Once downloaded, unzip the file.